 Limited closing costs

-Most other fees MUST be paid by either the lender or seller – they cannot be paid by the borrower.
+Other fees MUST be paid by either the lender or seller – they cannot be paid by the borrower.
 These include attorney fees, brokerage fees, loan application fees, lender appraisals, document preparation, loan closing or settlement fees, rate lock fees and many others.

-About the VA funding fee
+What is the VA funding fee?

 Overall, the fee ranges from 0.5 – 3.3 percent, with the lowest fee charged to those who are refinancing an existing VA loan.
 Otherwise, the fee varies according to the size of the down payment, whether the borrower is a member or veteran of the Reserve or National Guard, and whether the borrower has previously used a VA loan.
-The fee is waived for those with certain VA disabilities and surviving spouses of those who died in service.
+The fee is waived for those with certain disabilities and surviving spouses of those who died in service.